Ex Parte Applications: Ask the Court for an Order as Quickly as Possible

 Researching and writing the papers

-You will need to research and write (1) an “Ex Parte Application,” stating what you are requesting and when the hearing will be; (2) a “Memorandum of Points and Authorities,” explaining the relevant laws and how they apply to your facts; (3) a “Declaration” under penalty of perjury explaining the facts of the case, and why the matter is so urgent it should be heard ex parte; and (4) a “Declaration re Notice” explaining if and how you give notice to the other parties.
+You will need to research and write (1) an “Ex Parte Application,” stating what you are requesting and when the hearing will be; (2) a “Memorandum of Points and Authorities,” explaining the relevant laws and how they apply to your facts, both for the ex parte and the underlying motion; (3) a “Declaration” under penalty of perjury explaining the facts of the case, and why the matter is so urgent it should be heard ex parte; and (4) a “Declaration re Notice” explaining if and how you give notice to the other parties.
 (Sometimes this is combined with the Declaration of the facts of the case.)
 You must also write a “Proposed Order” for the judge to sign if they grant the application.

-Templates for the Ex Parte Application and for the Declaration Regarding Notice are attached to this guide, set up for an application to shorten the required notice for an urgent motion.
-This may not fit your circumstances and you will likely need to do research and customize the application.
+Templates for the Ex Parte Application and for the Declaration Regarding Notice are attached to this guide.
+The guide is very general, since ex parte applications can arise in so many types of situations, and and you will need to do research and customize the application and memorandum.
 The Law Library has several books with samples and instructions of all these papers, which you can customize for your situation.
 See the “Secondary Sources and Forms” section, below, for specific recommendations.

 You must give the other party(s) notice before 10 a.m. the court day before the hearing, unless you can prove “exceptional circumstances that justify a shorter time for notice.”
 Ex parte hearings have unique notice procedures.
 You personally should phone the other party(s) (or their lawyer, if they have one) to tell them what you are asking the court and when the hearing will be, and ask them if they plan to attend.
 California Rule of Court (“CRC”) 3.1204.
 If you do not reach them, leave a detailed message with a reliable call-back number.